 Don’t forget about the grandkids!
 Pick a Saturday morning in March to host a special intergenerational craft activity for your residents and their grandkids.
 Try to provide several different types of crafts that are appropriate for the different age levels of the children, like designing kites or building race cars for the older kids and coloring bears or coloring butterflies for the younger kids.

 If the weather permits, take residents onto the back patio to create a few fun crafts that can liven up the backyard.
-For example, assist residents with assembling and decorating apple bird feeders, creating mosaic garden stakes, or constructing garden rain gauges.
+For example, assist residents with assembling and decorating apple bird feeders, creating mosaic garden buddies, or constructing garden rain gauges.

 Organize fun crafts for your residents who enjoy coloring.
 For instance, provide stress-relieving toys that residents can use after they color them with permanent markers, like donuts, hearts, dogs, unicorns, and even cacti.